Registration Information for Continuing Students

 Online registration is available for continuing students only.
 Additionally, in-person, mail or fax registration is available at the locations and times above.

 Continuing students must see an academic advisor prior to registration.
-Priority Registration is April 6-May 1 on the Main Campus and at the Meriden Center.
+Priority Registration is November 2 – November 24 on the Main Campus and at the Meriden Center.
 Advisors are also available throughout the semester and you should contact them directly to set up an appointment.

 Middletown Campus: There are appointment sign-up sheets for Priority Registration on your advisor’s door.
 THIS IS ONLY IN MIDDLETOWN: discuss career choices, schedule your Spring classes, and talk to your advisor about any other concerns you may have.